sdgaribaldi/ScrollKeyBind/README.md

 DownArrow: Scroll 3 units down

 Needs:

--Latest python
+1)Latest python (download from: https://www.python.org/downloads/)

--Latest pynput package
+2)Latest pynput package (from cmd or powershell: pip install pynput)

 ## Chrome changes
 Chrome made some modifications internally so... to work properly you need to: